-Now that school is out, many people flock to popular amusement parks across the U.S. or local carnivals in their cities or towns for a day of fun that both adults and children can enjoy.
-With attractions like the Ferris wheel, roller coasters, water slides, and other fast, flying, fun rides, it’s no wonder so many people enjoy these types of escapes.
-Unfortunately, with these beloved adventures and rides can come countless hazards and cause for accidents.
-Over the years, visitors of carnivals and amusement parks have sustained serious injuries ranging from slips and falls to broken bones, traumatic brain injuries, or worse, death.
+When the weather begins to warm up, millions of Americans flock to popular amusement parks across the U.S. or local carnivals in their cities or towns for a day of fun that both adults and children can enjoy.
+With attractions like Ferris wheels, roller coasters, water slides, and other fast, flying, fun rides, it’s no wonder so many people enjoy these types of escapes.
+Unfortunately, with these beloved adventures and rides can come countless hazards and risks.
+Over the years, visitors of carnivals and amusement parks have sustained serious injuries ranging from broken bones to traumatic brain injuries, or worse, death.

-One recent case in Ohio revealed a carnival ride manufacturer knew a defect in his ride would eventually cause corrosion and malfunction.
-The ride did just that, and collapsed due to this defect, which killed an 18-year-old woman and left three others severely injured.
-Endangerments like these oftentimes make people wonder who is responsible when someone is killed or seriously hurt at a park or carnival?
-How do we prevent these scary possibilities from happening in the future?
+One case revealed a carnival ride manufacturer knew a defect in his ride would eventually cause corrosion and malfunction.
+The ride did just that, and collapsed, killing an 18-year-old woman and leaving three others severely injured.
+Endangerments like these oftentimes make people wonder who is responsible when someone is killed or seriously hurt at a park or carnival.

 Common Carnival Ride Injuries